Who is eligible to apply?

 To use this format, follow the steps outlined below:

 What is the difference between Official and Unofficial Transcripts?

 Official transcripts must be obtained through your high school administration office, or your college registrar office.
 These transcripts are normally printed on official letterhead and/or state that they are official.
-These may contain a signature.
+Transcripts may contain or require a signature.

 Note: Your official transcript may come to you in a sealed envelope, stating it will become unofficial if opened.
 When scanning or copying your official transcripts, a watermark may appear noting they are now unofficial.
 Despite any watermarks or sealed envelopes, you may open the envelope if needed to upload the document.
 These documents will still be considered official for our purposes.
+Acceptable file types are: .pdf, .tif, .png, .jpeg, .jpg, .bmp and .xps.
 When scanning or copying, you do not need to include a copy of the sealed envelope.